The FDA's Mandate is Not to Maximize Lives Saved

 New Trials Were Very Small

-Due to exclusion criteria and added costs, patient sample sizes are tiny.
-The number of subjects per trial on average is:
+Due to exclusion criteria and added costs, patient sample sizes are tiny:

 - 20 patients per cancer trial